 ”Constructing Active Citizenship with European Youth.
 Policies, Practices, Challenges and Solutions” in

 collaboration with the Emilia-Romagna Delegation to the European Union

 The CATCH-EyoU project

 Bridge the gap between young Europeans and EU Institutions, improve dialogue to enhance young people trust and active engagement in the EU issues, ensure equal participation opportunities and youth’s request meeting: these are major challenges for today and future’s European Union.

 With a multilevel and integrated approach, CATCH-EyoU project identified and addressed the factors that influence young European’s perspectives on the EU and the different forms of youth engagement in Europe.
 The aim was to understand how EU and national Institutions can be supported in cultivating a generation of informed, competent, critically aware young Europeans to revitalize the EU democratic project.

 During the conference

-the following topics that will be discussed:
+the following topics that were discussed: